 Health and infection rates

-After suffering a small third wave of infections earlier this month, Greece’s cases are once again falling.
-Compared to a lot of other European countries, Greece’s coronavirus cases are relatively low, with a rolling 7-day average of 1,962 as of 21 May 2021.
+Greece saw a rise in Covid-19 cases at the beginning of July, however, this increase now seems to levelling off slightly.
+Compared to a lot of other European countries, Greece’s coronavirus cases are relatively low, with a rolling 7-day average of 2,667 as of 27 July 2021.

 What progress has Greece made with vaccinations?

-Greece’s vaccine rollout has been slower than many other European countries, with only around 4.7 million people having received at least one dose.
-Around 15% of the adult population are fully vaccinated.
+Greece’s vaccine rollout has been slower than many other European countries, with only around 47% of the population being fully vaccinated compared to around 70% of adults in the UK.

 Current travel bans

-Greece is currently welcoming residents of the UK, Greece, other EU/EFA states and a selection of other low-risk non-EU countries.
-However, at present, Greece is on the UK’s amber list, meaning that although travel there is permitted, it is not advised.
-If you do travel to Greece, you will have to quarantine at home for 14 days on your return to the UK, unless you are fully vaccinated.
+Greece is currently welcoming residents of the UK.
+However, at present, Greece is on the UK’s amber list, meaning that if you do travel to there, you will have to quarantine at home for 14 days on your return to the UK, unless you are fully vaccinated.

 - Have completed a Passenger Locator Form (PLF) at least 24 hours prior to travel

 - Have proof of a negative coronavirus PCR test taken no more than 72 hours prior to travel, or proof of two vaccines, or proof of recovery from Covid-19

 What are the current restrictions in Greece?